What Is A Modular Home? Definition, Pros, Cons And How To Finance

-Manufactured homes have a different history.
-Before 1976, manufactured homes were widely referred to as mobile homes.
+Manufactured homes are now what were widely referred to as mobile homes before 1976.
 As mobile homes increased in popularity as a viable permanent housing option, the U.S. Department of Housing and Urban Development (HUD) established new regulations via the Federal Manufactured Home Construction and Safety Standards code.
+New mobile homes built according to these regulations would now be referred to as manufactured homes.
 To this day, manufactured home construction remains the only federally regulated type of home construction on the market.

-Whether you’re debating manufactured vs modular homes or are simply considering a more sustainable option than a stick-built house, there’s plenty to consider before taking the plunge.
+Whether you’re debating manufactured versus modular homes or are simply considering a more sustainable option than a stick-built house, there’s plenty to consider before taking the plunge.

 Here are some of the pros of owning a modular home:

-- Sustainable construction: Modular builders and manufacturers overwhelmingly reported the largest benefit of modular construction is reduced waste.
+- Sustainable construction: One of the largest benefits of modular construction is reduced waste.
 Because companies can order supplies in bulk to a single location, the environmental impact of transporting small batches of varying materials for an on-site build is lessened.

 - Affordability: Arguably the most compelling perk of modular homeownership is the bang for your buck.
 While they are virtually indiscernible from stick-built homes, they are considerably cheaper to build.

-- Speed: A modular home can be constructed in weeks rather than months or years compared to an on-site construction.
+- Earlier move-in date: A modular home can be constructed in weeks rather than months or years compared to an on-site construction.

-- Highly customizable: Manufacturers often have various floor plans available for you to mix and match to meet your specific needs.
+- Customizations: Manufacturers often have various floor plans available for you to mix and match to meet your specific needs.
 The interior can be designed however you like – rustic, modern, log cabin and so on.

 Modular homes aren’t for everyone.
-If the following considerations are giving you pause, they may not be the right fit for you.
+If the following considerations are giving you pause, one may not be the right fit for you.

 - Land: Since modular homes are immovable, it doesn’t make sense to build on rented land.
 If you’re building a modular home from scratch, you’ll need to buy and prepare land before you can install your home.